tamaralsh/Staff-Management-System-GROUP-48/README.md

 - Attendance (total attended days / work days in a year)
 - Salary (Only numerical letters)
 - Education and work history (Work or education history startyear-endyear)
-- Attribute (Any alphanumerical word, appends similar attribute to other employee details)
+- Attribute (Any alphanumerical word, adds similar attribute to other employee details)

 _**Follow strictly to the instructions given as entering letters which are not in the options might cause the program to work inaccurately.**_